Wint3rmute/baczek.me/content/making-music-linux.md

 When picking a controller, first check whether it is supported by [DrivenByMoss](https://www.mossgrabers.de/Software/Bitwig/Bitwig.html).
-It will get you an out-of-the-box full DAW integration, just like between Ableton & Ableton Push.
+It will get you an out-of-the-box full Bitwig integration, just like between Ableton & Ableton Push.
 I cannot recommend it enough!